 Betrayed by a Friend?
 How to Deal With Betrayal.

-Being betrayed by a trusted loved one can leave us feeling lost and confused especially if we did not see it coming.
-The experience of betrayal is such a deep emotional pain especially when it comes from someone you love and trust and who we thought loved us.
-It hurts deeply to be betrayed and can feel like a devastation when one that you love and who you thought loved you, betrays you.
+Being betrayed by a trusted loved one can leave us feeling lost and confused because we did not see the betrayal coming.
+The experience of betrayal is such a deep emotional pain especially when it comes from someone we love and trust and who we thought loved us.
+It hurts deeply to be betrayed and can feel like a devastation.

 It is an experience of the breakdown of the illusion of love and trust when you put your total trust in someone, and then you get your heart ripped out.
 I am speaking from experience as I was betrayed by my close friend and it hurt.